ibrahim-eshag/spring-microservices/Readme.md

 13. ### Load Balancing : ###

     > To Efficiently distribute the requests between many instance of the same service, a load balancer (using Round Robin) was implemented by utilizing @LoadBalanced annotation.

+14. ### Containers : ###

+> Utilizing Docker and docker-compose to add required dependencies (PostgreSQL, zipking, etc) , establishing network
+> between these services, and exposing ports to be connected to from the app.